mojsun/Tech-Blog/README.md

 Users' login credentials are saved securely (encrypted).
 This application follows Model-View-Controller paradigm so it can be easily maintained and edited.

-# TABLE OF CONTENTS
+# Table of contents

 INSTALLATION

 QUESTIONS

-# INSTALLATION
+# Installation

 express